ElishaMisoi/iReporter_V1/README.md

 - Install nosetests
 - Navigate to project root
 - Use `nosetests app/tests/` to run the tests
-- To run the tests with coverage, use `nosetests --with-coverage --cover-package=api && coverage report`
+- To run the tests with coverage, use `nosetests  --with-coverage --cover-package=app`